Special offer

 How to choose the appropriate feedback

 Each type of feedback has its own unique application within an organization.
-Understanding when to apply each type will help managers maintain a positive company culture while guiding employees to continually improve their performance, keep a positive attitude, and contribute meaningfully to the company’s goals.
+Understanding when to apply each type can help managers maintain a positive company culture while guiding employees to continually improve their performance, keep a positive attitude and contribute meaningfully to the company’s goals.

 The right feedback type varies by situation.
 A severe performance issue may require careful coaching or a performance improvement plan (PIP), which can be discussed with the HR department.
 Positive feedback may be the best option to reinforce everyday accomplishments.